Stanko/kostatadic.com/content/blog/2016-01-15-the-story-of-the-tangram-square/index.md

 ]
 +++

-This is the story of the tangram square I believe it's true though I wasn't there
+This is the story
+of the tangram square
+I believe it’s true
+though I wasn’t there

-A small Chinese boy was extremely bored So he took a plank and his father's sword
+A small Chinese boy
+was extremely bored
+So he took a plank
+and his father’s sword

-And he made a square and split it in seven He did it all morning from eight to eleven
+And he made a square
+and split it in seven
+He did it all morning
+from eight to eleven

-And he spent the day playing with the pieces Making people, things and animal species
+And he spent the day
+playing with the pieces
+Making people, things
+and animal species

-First he made the girl special to his heart A school friend of his beautiful and smart
+First he made the girl
+special to his heart
+A school friend of his
+beautiful and smart

-Then he made the golden crown of the czar Then he made the Moon and he made a star
+Then he made the golden
+crown of the czar
+Then he made the Moon
+and he made a star

-Then he made a house and he made a bark And he made a whale and he made a shark
+Then he made a house
+and he made a bark
+And he made a whale
+and he made a shark

-In the end he made a grumpy man's head Then his mother called: "It is time for bed!"
+In the end he made
+a grumpy man’s head
+Then his mother called:
+“It is time for bed!”

-Many years have passed since that autumn day But his puzzle has survived till today
+Many years have passed
+since that autumn day
+But his puzzle has
+survived till today

-It has spread across the whole world, I swear And this is the story of the tangram square
+It has spread across
+the whole world, I swear
+And this is the story
+of the tangram square

 **_2014_**